iRon7/ConvertFrom-SourceTable/README.md

 command or expression that gets the source table strings.
 You can also pipe the source table strings to `ConvertFrom-SourceTable`.

-*Note that piped table data strings are intermediately processed and released for the next cmdlet.
-In this mode, there is a higher possibility that floating data can't be determined to be part of a specific column (as there is no overview of the table data that follows).
-To resolve this use the `-Ruler` parameter.*
+*Note that streamed table rows are intermediately processed and released for the next cmdlet.
+In this mode, there is a higher possibility that floating tables or column data cannot be determined to be part of a specific column (as there is no overview of the table data that follows).
+To resolve this, use one of the folowing ruler or header specific parameters.*

 `-Header <String>`
 A string that defines the header line of an headless table.
 The header